openbao/openbao/README.md

 ## Build

-To build this package for any platform you will need to clone this repository and cd into the repo directory and `go build -o redis-database-plugin ./cmd/redis-database-plugin/`.
+To build this package for any platform you will need to clone this repository and cd into the repo directory and `go build -o vault-plugin-database-redis ./cmd/vault-plugin-database-redis/`.
 To test `go test` will execute a set of basic tests against against the docker.io/redis:latest redis database image.
 To test against different redis images, for example 5.0-buster, set the `REDIS_VERSION=5.0-buster` environment variable.
 If you want to run the tests against a local redis installation or an already running redis container, set the environment variable `REDIS_HOST` before executing. **Note** the tests assume that the redis database instance has a default user with the following ACL settings `user default on nopass ~* +@all`.
 If not you will need to align the Administrator username and password with the pre-set values in the `redis_test.go` file.
 Set VAULT_ACC to execute all of the tests.
 A subset of tests can be run using the command `go test -run TestDriver/Init` for example.

-**Please note:** In case of the following errors, while creating Redis connection in Vault, please build this plugin with `CGO_ENABLED=0 go build -ldflags='-extldflags=-static' -o redis-database-plugin ./cmd/redis-database-plugin/` command.
+**Please note:** In case of the following errors, while creating Redis connection in Vault, please build this plugin with `CGO_ENABLED=0 go build -ldflags='-extldflags=-static' -o vault-plugin-database-redis ./cmd/vault-plugin-database-redis/` command.
 More details on this error can be found [here](https://github.com/hashicorp/vault-plugin-database-redis/issues/1#issuecomment-1078415041).
 ````bash
 Error writing data to database/config/my-redis: Error making API request.